yathit/ydndb-website-content/ydn-db/doc/usage/encryption.markdown

 ## Crypto module

-[Crypto module](/api/ydn/crypto/Cipher.html) can be used without ydn-db.
+[Crypto module](/api/ydn/crypto/Cipher.html) can be used without ydn-db, if record key is not necessary to be encrypted.
+Using crypto module outside of ydn-db provides more flexible usage.

+[Crypto example](http://yathit.github.io/ydndb-demo/encrypt/crypto-example.html) demonstrates a simple use case for crypto module with ydn-db.

+[Crypto with index example](http://yathit.github.io/ydndb-demo/encrypt/crypto-with-index.html) demonstrates query meta data on encrypted record.
+Note meta data for index are expose of encrypted message.

 {% endwrap %}